nndpznn/nndpznn/README.md

 I'm interested in something in the neighborhood of front-end development and user experience design.
 But, for now, I'm busy collecting skills like Pokemon to enable me to create whatever I want!

-In my spare time, I love making videos for myself and my school's student-run newspaper, the Los Angeles Loyolan.
-I also occasionally dabble in [cardistry](https://sabukaru.online/articles/the-last-living-niche-subculture-a-talk-with-anyone-master-of-cards)
+In my spare time, I love making videos for [myself](https://www.youtube.com/@-nolan) and my school's student-run newspaper, the [Los Angeles Loyolan](https://www.laloyolan.com/users/profile/nolan%20nguyen/).
+I also occasionally dabble in [cardistry](https://sabukaru.online/articles/the-last-living-niche-subculture-a-talk-with-anyone-master-of-cards), guitar-playing, singing, and I'm trying very hard to get back into reading books.

 ## My Skillset